mauropr99/task-tracker-cli/README.md

 # Task Tracker CLI

-A simple CLI application to manage personal tasks using a JSON file as local storage.
+A simple CLI application to manage personal tasks using a JSON file as local storage (https://roadmap.sh/projects/task-tracker).

 ## Features